 Marketing to Physicians: What You Need to Know

-No doubt about it: marketing to physicians can be a challenge.
+There’s no doubt about it: marketing to physicians can be a challenge.

 They’re exhausted and stressed out.
-Sometimes it feels like there isn’t enough time in the day to take care of their patients and their own families–much less pay attention to your marketing materials!
+Sometimes it feels like there isn’t enough time in the day to take care of their patients and their own families– much less pay attention to your marketing materials!

 How can you get through to these busy professionals?